DataMedSci/yagit/docs/source/data_representation.rst

 The most basic orientation is HFS (Head First Supine).
 In this case, the patient is positioned head-first towards the machine and lying on their back.

-The image orientation is provided in the form of direction cosines of the first row and the first column, as well as the normal vector to these two directions.
+The image orientation is provided in the form of the direction cosines of the first row and the first column, as well as the normal vector to these two directions.

 .. math::